 Since there isn’t a specific plugin for Internet Explorer, Microsoft offers a variety of text-to-speech downloads for your computer.
 Microsoft Reader and Windows Narrator are the Microsoft text-to-speech products.

 Web Browsers also include many other features to help make the content on websites more accessible to all users, including those who have low vision, no vision, or limited ability to use a keyboard or mouse.
-For details on how your web browser can be used to enhance the accessibility of this and other websites please click on one of the links below depending on your web browser:

 If you have any queries or comments about the accessibility of this site please Contact Us